Cameras - DSLR - Digital Single Lens Reflex or Simple Point and Shoot for Me ?

 - The ability to change lenses so that photographs can be taken from Macro (very small) or Zoom right up to capturing a reasonable shot of the Moon, depending on the budget of the Photographer!

 - Take video and see what you are actually taking.
+Although some Point and Shoot Cameras do have good Video capability.

 - Control Depth of Field.
 Very important in some photographs.
 Depth of field is the area of the photograph that appears to be sharp.